 Sue’s practice focuses on environmental law as it applies to the financing, construction and operation of power generation, infrastructure projects, and the purchase and sale of commercial enterprises.

 Sue advises clients with respect to environmental and permitting matters in the context of domestic and international transactions.
 She is skilled in identifying environmental risk and negotiating the allocation of such risk in a variety of transactional contexts, including financing agreements, purchase and sale agreements, and leases.

 Her experience spans a variety of industries, including LNG, oil and gas, mining, wind, solar, biomass, hydro, geothermal, waste-to-energy, and fossil fuel-fired power generation.
 Sue also has experience with environmental compliance counseling and litigation, including toxic tort claims.

 Section 337 investigations pose an enormous risk.
 Without proper counsel, the speed, complexity and potential cost can overwhelm companies and drain precious resources.
-Having handled 30 such investigations, Jordan understands those risks, and how to safely and efficiently guide complainants, respondents and non-parties toward the best possible result.
+Having handled nearly 60 such investigations, Jordan understands those risks, and how to safely and efficiently guide complainants, respondents and non-parties toward the best possible result.

-Legal 500 recently described Jordan as an attorney who “offers a wealth of ITC experience and knowledge, while maintaining a level of responsiveness and approachability that is second to none."
+Legal 500 recently described Jordan as "the heart of the practice", who “offers a wealth of ITC experience and knowledge, while maintaining a level of responsiveness and approachability that is second to none."
 He’s managed all aspects of Section 337 investigations, including eight trials, from pre-complaint counseling and diligence to Federal Circuit appeals.
 The investigations have covered technologies including smartphones, tablets, televisions, flash memory, semiconductors, and medical devices.